Würzburg Residence

 Insider Tips

-To enhance your visit to the Würzburg Residence, consider these insider tips:
+To make the most of your visit to the Würzburg Residence, consider the following insider tips:

-• Photography: While photography is generally permitted in many areas, it is always best to check for specific restrictions in certain rooms or exhibitions.
-Be mindful of other visitors when capturing images.
+• Photography: While photography is generally allowed in many areas, be mindful of specific restrictions, especially in certain exhibition rooms or during guided tours.

 Practical Information